LSSTDESC/tom_desc/README.md

 The "production" server at nersc is `https://desc-tom.lbl.gov` ; ask Rob (raknop@lbl.gov or Rob Knop on the LSST Slack) if you need a user account.

-There are a few ways to use it.
-The browser-based web interface hasn't been well developed yet, but there are some of the basic things that come with the TOM there.
-The ELAsTiCC challenge information is all being stored underneath `https://desc-tom.lbl.gov/stream`.
-You can try clicking about there to see what you get, but this isn't terrily useful let.
+At the moment, the TOM is only holding the alerts and broker messages for the ELAsTiCC challenge.
+It will evolve from here (using at least ELAsTiCC as a test data set) into something that will prioritize and schedule follow-up observations; it may also evolve into the FAST database.

+There are a few ways to use it:

+* Interactively with a browser.
+There's not much there yet.
+* There are a few REST-like interfaces for ELAsTiCC you can use to pull down information
+* You can access the database directly by passing SQL to a thin http interface; see `sql_query_tom_db.py` or (similar code as a Jupyter notebook) `sql_query_tom_db.ipynb`; see [Database Schema and
+* Notes](#database-schema-and-notes) for more information.

+## Example REST interface usage

-There are some REST-like interfaces that you could use programmatically to pull down information.
-To do this, you need to have an account on the TOM, and you need to log into it with the client you're using.
+To use these, you need to have an account on the TOM, and you need to log into it with the client you're using.
 Here's an example:

 ```
 import requests